Uberi/speech_recognition/reference/library-reference.rst

 If ``filename_or_fileobject`` is a string, then it is interpreted as a path to a WAV audio file (mono or stereo) on the filesystem.
 Otherwise, ``filename_or_fileobject`` should be a file-like object such as ``io.BytesIO`` or similar.

+Note that using functions that read from the audio (such as ``recognizer_instance.record`` or ``recognizer_instance.listen``) will move ahead in the stream.
+For example, if you execute ``recognizer_instance.record(wavfile_instance, duration=10)`` twice, the first time it will return the first 10 seconds of audio, and the second time it will return the 10 seconds of audio right after that.

 Note that the WAV file must be in PCM/LPCM format; WAVE_FORMAT_EXTENSIBLE and compressed WAV are not supported and may result in undefined behaviour.

 Instances of this class are context managers, and are designed to be used with ``with`` statements: